Sublattice polarization and filamentary superconductivity in strained graphene: results and discussion

-We propose that this ``strain-induced filamentation'' shares a phenomenological similarity across these distinct systems: the geometric disentanglement of internal degrees of freedom.
-In nickelates, the minimal model involves two active orbitals ($d_{z^2}$ and $d_{x^2-y^2}$); theoretical studies suggest superconductivity is mediated by an orbital-selective mechanism~\cite{PhysRevLett.131.126001,arXiv2311.05491,rm9g-8lm1}.
-Our corrugated graphene system presents a precise geometric dual: the two sublattices (A and B) play the role of the two orbitals.
-The ``kinetic blockade'' we identify is essentially a sublattice-selective localization.
-Just as strain can differentially tune orbital overlaps in nickelates, it spatially segregates sublattices in graphene.
-Our work thus suggests a generalized principle: non-uniform strain does not merely renormalize bandwidths but acts as a ``phase filter,'' spatially separating regions of coherent pairing (nodes) from regions of kinetic blockade (flat bands), naturally leading to the filamentary or textured superconductivity.
+We emphasize that this comparison is intended as a phenomenological analogy rather than a direct theoretical mapping.
+Nevertheless, we propose that this strain-induced filamentation shares a fundamental phenomenological similarity across these physically distinct systems: the strain-driven disentanglement of internal degrees of freedom.
+In nickelates, the minimal model involves two active orbitals ($d_{z^2}$ and $d_{x^2-y^2}$), and theoretical studies suggest superconductivity is governed by an orbital-selective mechanism~\cite{PhysRevLett.131.126001,arXiv2311.05491,rm9g-8lm1}.
+Our corrugated graphene system presents a compelling geometric analog: the two sublattices ($A$ and $B$) play a role mathematically and physically analogous to these distinct orbitals.

-\textit{Summary.}---In summary, we have demonstrated that structurally corrugated graphene provides a geometric platform for unconventional superconductivity, distinct from the twistronics paradigm.
-We identified a ``kinetic blockade'' mechanism that suppresses pairing in flat bands due to sublattice polarization, while strain-enhanced coupling drives robust, filamentary superconductivity at the nodes.
-The resulting state is a time-reversal-invariant PDW, detectable via impurity-induced zero-energy modes.
-These findings not only uncover a new phase in Dirac materials but also underscore the universality of strain engineering, providing a theoretical basis for understanding the emergent filamentary superconductivity recently observed in epitaxial nickelate films.
+The suppression of pairing we identify in the flat-band regions is essentially driven by a sublattice-selective spatial segregation.
+Just as strain can differentially tune orbital overlaps and hybridizations in nickelates, the PMF in corrugated graphene spatially segregates the wavefunctions of the $A$ and $B$ sublattices.
+Our work thus points to a generalized principle for strain-engineered superconductors: non-uniform strain does not merely renormalize electronic bandwidths, but acts as a spatial “phase filter.”
+It naturally segregates regions capable of supporting coherent pairing (the nodes) from regions where spatial disjointedness suppresses the condensate (the flat bands), universally leading to the emergence of filamentary or spatially textured superconductivity.